rotsee/protokollen/README.md

  * Clone this repository
  * From the protokollen directory, run `python setup.py develop`
- * Copy `login.template.py` to `login.py`, and add your Amazon S3 and Google API credentials there, as well as the names of the S3 buckets you want to use.
+ * Copy `login.template.py` to `login.py`, and add your Amazon S3 and Google API credentials there, as well as the names of the S3 buckets you want to use to store documents and text files.
  * Copy your Google API p12 file to `google_api.p12` (or specify another path in `login.py`)